dannav/now-compose/readme.md

 ---

 The second difference from docker-compose, is that all services defined in `now-compose.yml` must have a `build` property defined that points to the location of that service's `Dockerfile`.
-Since a `Dockerfile` must be defined for deployments to [zeit/now](https://zeit.co/now).
-Any services that do not contain a `build` (i.e. use an image) property will run locally, but during deployment they will be skipped.
+Since a `Dockerfile` must be defined for deployments to [zeit now](https://zeit.co/now).
+Any services that do not contain a `build` property (i.e. reference a docker image) will run locally, but they will be skipped during deployment.

-_This allows you to still setup a database locally for development purposes.
-But skips its deployment._
+> This allows you to setup a database locally for development purposes.
+But skip the deployment to zeit now.

 ---

-The third difference is that services defined in `now-compose.yml` must not contain special characters.
+The third difference is that service names defined in `now-compose.yml` must not contain special characters.
 Only letters, digits and '_' are allowed.

 ## Deploying to zeit now

-Before you can deploy a project using `now-compose` to [zeit/now](https://zeit.co/now), you need to provide and API token to use for your account.
+Before you can deploy a project using `now-compose` to [zeit now](https://zeit.co/now), you need to provide an API token generated to make requests to the now API on behalf of your account.

 Visit the [token creation screen](https://zeit.co/account/tokens) and generate a new one for use by `now-compose`.